irrdnet/irrd/docs/admins/availability-and-migration.rst

 of IRRd, how you might switch between instances, and share load between multiple instances.
 This document only applies when you run an authoritative IRR registry.
-If you do not, availability is much simpler: run multiple instances that each mirrors from the original sources.
+If you do not, availability is much simpler: run multiple instances that each mirror from the original sources.

 While this document explains this from the limited perspective of IRRd itself, always think carefully about your own availability requirements,